hillerlab/CESAR2.0/README.md

 TCCCAGGTCACGATCATCGGCTACACGCTGGGGATTCCTGACGTCATCATGGGGAGACAAGGTGGGGCCCACGTGGGGAGGGCTGGGAAGGGAAGCCAGGCCTCCCTACTTAGGGGGTAGGGGGAGCTTGCCTGG
 ```

-To use the gene mode of CESAR 2.0, provide an input file that lists multiple consecutive or all exons of a gene.
+Example 3: Gene mode of CESAR 2.0.
+Provide an input file that lists multiple consecutive or all exons of a gene.
+By default, CESAR2 assumes that the first given exon is the first coding exon (start codon .. donor), that the last given exon is the last coding exon (acceptor .. stop codon) and that all exons in-between are internal exons (acceptor .. donor).
+Alternatively, you can specify first/internal/last coding exon by adding the profiles tab-separated after the sequences.
+If no profiles are specified, CESAR2 outputs a missing profile warning.
+Reference exons are separated by a line starting with hashes from one or more query sequences.
 ```
-Example
+>exon1	extra/tables/human/firstCodon_profile.txt	extra/tables/human/do_profile.txt
+AGAGCCAAG
+>exon2	extra/tables/human/acc_profile.txt	extra/tables/human/do_profile.txt
+TGGAGGAAGAAGCGAATGCGCag
+>exon3	extra/tables/human/acc_profile.txt	extra/tables/human/lastCodon_profile.txt
+gCTGAAGCGCAAAAGAAGAAAGATGAGGCAGAGGTCCAAGTAA
+####
+>mouse
+GACTCCTGCGCCATGAGAGCGAAGGTGAGCGGCTCTTAGGTGGTGAATCGGGCACCTAGTCCCCGCCATGGTTCCTCTGCGGGCTTCCAGACGGTTTGCCTCGGGTGTTCGCAGTCAGGGAGAGGCTTAAAATTCTTGCTGAAGAAAAGATGGGGTGGGAAAATGAGGGATTCGGCTCTAAAACTGAACCGGTGTCCTTTGTCAAGCCCTGTGTTCTGAGCAGTTTCATGGCCTTGCACAAGCCTGTCTCTAACATTCTTTTTTGTCTCCTCACATGATCGGGTTTTTTTAGTGGCGGAAGAAGAGAATGCGCAGGTACGTTTAATTTTTCAAGACTACCTTGGGGCAGTGGGGGCAAGCTCGGTGTGGGATATTTGGTTGGAAGAAAATATCTGGCGGGAAGGAAGCAGGAGTCGCCGCCCAGTACAGCAGAGCTGGTGCTTGTTAATCTCATCGTCTCTTGTACTCGTGCACTAAGTGTACGTATTGATAGATGTGCAAAGGAAAAAAAAAAAACTCAGGTTTGTGTGCCTTCCATTCCAGGCTGAAGCGCAAGAGAAGAAAGATGAGGCAGAGGTCCAAGTAAGCCAGCCC
 ```

 ## Parameters

 `-f/--firstexon`
-The default profile for start codons is assigned to the acceptor profile of
+Given exon is the first coding exon.
+Only relevant for single exon mode.
+The default profile for a start codon is used instead of the acceptor profile.
-the first given exon.

 `-l/--lastexon`
-The default profile for stop codons is assigned to the donor profile of the last given exon.
+Given exon is the last coding exon.
+Only relevant for single exon mode.
+The default profile for stop codons is used instead of the donor profile.

 `-m/--matrix <matrix file>`
-Set `<matrix file>` as the path to the substitution matrix.
+Use a different codon substitution matrix by specifying a different file.

 `-p/--profiles <acceptor> <donor>`
-Set acceptor and donor profiles to `<acceptor>` resp. `<donor>`.
+Use different acceptor and donor profiles by specifying different profile files.

 `-c/--clade <human|mouse>` (default: `human`)
 A shortcut to default sets of substitution matrix and profiles.